Microservices &

 What challenges come along with microservices and containerization?

-The complexity of managing many services
+The complexity of managing multiple services

-Potential communication gap
+Potential communication gapssss

-Chances of ineffective monitoring and debugging tools.
+Ineffective monitoring and debugging tools

 Security concerns